capri-docking/capri-docking.github.io/assessment/index.md

 experiment, where only sequence and stoichiometry information is provided.
 The Round contained 34 targets, which led to a total of 47 assessment units (AUs).
-Round 58 included a subset of the same targets, for which roughly 8000 MassiveFold models were provided.
+Round 58 included a subset of the same targets, for which roughly 8000 MassiveFold models were provided, please see their [abstract](files/MASSIVEFOLD.pdf) for details.
 The MassiveFold models were also included in the Scoring of Round 57.
 Round 58 had no Scoring Round.